C.A.S.E. Academy

 Advanced Mental Health Professionals: Developing Excellence in Adoption

-In addition to participation in a learning community, this mental health professional will have access to a clinical supervision group with expert clinician(s) and potential for participation in research studies and advocacy opportunities if interested.
-At the conclusion of this level, a certificate will be issued and practitioner’s information will be added to a national registry of clinicians with adoption excellence.
-Upon completion of the C.A.S.E.
-Academy, this practitioner can apply to provide adoption competent clinical supervision for the Academy.
+In addition to participating in a learning cohort, the advanced practitioner has access to clinical consultation with expert clinician(s) and potential for participation in research studies and advocacy opportunities if interested.
+Upon completion of the learning cohort, the advanced practitioner can apply to provide adoption-competent clinical supervision for the Academy.

 Submit Interest Form